gizwits-docs/gizwits-docs/source/en-us/DeviceDev/DebugTool.md

-title: Guide to Gizwits Serial Port Debug Tool
+title: Guide to Gizwits Serial Port Debugger
 ---

 # Get ready

 ## 1. Sign up for a developer account and create a product

-To use the Gizwits serial port debug tool, you need to create a product in Gizwits Developer Center.
+To use the Gizwits Serial Port Debugger, you need to create a product in Gizwits Developer Center.
 See here for reference.

-## 2. Download Gizwits Debug App
+## 2. Download Gizwits Debugging App

 ![Gizwits Serial Port Debug Tool](../../../assets/en-us/DeviceDev/debug/Serial/11.png)